jthack/hydeout/_posts/2022-09-13-root-cause-decision-making.md

 Do you ever find your brain "connecting the dots" between multiple ideas or theories?
 Humas are great at pattern recognition, so you probably have.
 Those connected dots can lead to insights.
 That's what happened here for me.
 The following theory can help you make more money, be more productive, and most importantly, live a more meaningful life.

 ## The dots
-The first dot is Root Cause Analysis.
+The first dot is **Root Cause Analysis**.
 Root cause analysis (RCA) is a phrase used across different areas of tech and science.
 Being in security, I see it used most for incident response.
 It's simply a way to find the root cause of something that occurred.

-The second dot is "first principles".
+The second dot is **"first principles"**.
 On podcasts and audiobooks I've listened to over the last few years, the idea of "first principles" has surfaced a few times.
 First principles thinking is often defined as the practice of actively questioning every assumption you have about a concept.
 It's akin to peeling the layers of an onion back until you are at the "root ideas".

 The third dot is a business application.
-I'll call it "bottom-line thinking" here.
+I'll call it **"bottom-line thinking"** here.
 [Alex Hormozi](https://twitter.com/AlexHormozi) has mentioned in his numerous youtube videos and podcasts.
 It's the idea that viewing your actions (at work or in your side hustle) as they relate to the bottom line is super beneficial.

-The fourth dot is a variation of the [five whys](https://en.wikipedia.org/wiki/Five_whys) applied to finding the intrinsic motivation behind one's actions.
+The fourth dot is a variation of the [**five whys**](https://en.wikipedia.org/wiki/Five_whys) applied to finding the intrinsic motivation behind one's actions.
 I've been applying this in my life for more than 10 years.
 The goal is to find out the underlying reason you are doing something.

 ![](https://i.imgur.com/hdaqMaL.jpg){: width="300" }